heynickc/CapturingLogOutputWithXunit2AndParallelTests/README.md

     	private static readonly ILog s_logger = LogProvider.For<Foo>();
     }

-The issue here is that if this class is used in a concurrent way, the log output will be interleaved.
+The issue here is that if this class is used in a concurrent way, it's log output will be interleaved.

 ### Solution